• Menu

 What Are Some Safe Sleep Positions to Try when Pregnant?

 • It’s best to sleep on your side.
-The left side is best because of the way the blood vessels run in your abdomen.
+Sleeping on your left side is best because of the way the blood vessels run in your abdomen.

 • Keep your knees bent and a pillow between your knees.